Acute medical unit and ambulatory emergency care

 Our staff are offered opportunities to develop both clinically and professionally within a supportive environment, providing the chance to develop skills in specific areas such as acute care skills, physical examination and history taking, mentorship, venesection, cannulation, immediate life support and catheterisation.

-Audiology is an attractive option for anyone looking to work in a scientific profession but have direct contact with patients whose their care and management they are responsible for.
-There are opportunities to train through an undergraduate route or to use the knowledge gained from a scientific degree and train as a postgraduate.
+Audiology is an attractive option for anyone looking to work in a scientific profession but have direct contact with patients whose care and management they are responsible for.
+There are opportunities to train as an undergraduate or to use the knowledge gained from a scientific degree and train as a postgraduate.